• Skip to main content

 How to Make Easy Honey Beet Lip Balm

 Homemade beauty products can be such a joy to make at home.
-Not only are they likely healthier and nontoxic, they are also easily customizable to suit your own needs.
+Not only are they free of unnecessary additives, but they are also easily customizable to suit your own needs.
 They also really make a rather fun project!
 Bonus: homemade lip balm in particular makes a perfect gift!

 Why You'll Love This DIY